Baby (2000 film)

-Baby is a 2000 made-for-television drama film starring Farrah Fawcett, Keith Carradine and an early performance from Alison Pill.
+Baby is a 2000 American made-for-television drama film starring Farrah Fawcett, Keith Carradine and an early performance from Alison Pill.
+It is based on the 1995 novel of the same name.
+The film premiered on October 8, 2000 on TNT.

 Plot

 A baby is left on the doorsteps at the Malones' house.
 The baby is left with a note (from its mother) saying that she'll return when the time is right.
 The Malones take the baby in and care for its as if were their own.